 Enrolling in Medicare Past Age 65

 If you are covered by an employer’s healthcare plan when you turn age 65, you may be eligible to delay Medicare coverage.
-In this case, you would generally apply for Medicare later during a special enrollment period.
+In this case, you would generally apply for Medicare later during a special enrollment period, such as when you leave your job and lose company health coverage.

-When enrolling in Medicare after age 65, the Medicare effective date will be backdated 6 months but not before the month of your 65th birthday.
+When enrolling in Medicare after age 65, the Medicare effective date will be backdated 6 months from the date you apply but not before the month of your 65th birthday.
 Therefore, you and your employer will need to stop all HSA contributions made in your name 6 months before enrolling in Medicare or the first day of the month you turn age 65, whichever is later.

 It is also important to note that if you enroll in Social Security past age 65 you will be automatically enrolled in Medicare and your Part A coverage will be backdated 6 months.
 For this reason, you will need to stop HSA contributions 6 months before beginning Social Security benefits if you sign up after age 65.